Skip to main contentSkip to navigation

 Encryption Barriers

 Many NVMe controllers implement AES-256 hardware encryption, even on drives not marketed as "encrypted."
 The encryption key is stored in the controller.
 If the controller dies and cannot be revived, chip-off NAND extraction produces only ciphertext.
-Board-level repair to restore the original controller is the only path to decrypted data.
+Board-level repair to restore power delivery to the original controller is the only path to decrypted data.

 NVMe drives fail from controller burnout, FTL mapping corruption after power loss, PCIe lane electrical faults, NAND cell degradation, and firmware bugs.
 Recovery requires PC-3000 with the correct vendor-specific utility for the controller family.
 Consumer recovery software cannot address any of these because it depends on the controller functioning normally.